 - Rapid heartbeat

 To prevent an overdose, always double-check with the other people in your household to ensure they haven’t already given your dog their dose.
 Keep the medication out of reach of your dog; while you think it wouldn’t be appetizing to a dog, sometimes they’ll eat things out of boredom.

 Major Side Effects of Using Benadryl for Dogs

 It is not such a harmful drug because it is used only for treating small allergies that are not such a big issue.
 But it is probable that it may cause some of the side effects.

 Some symptoms are listed here:

 - Depression (tension)

 These are some of the common reactions that are caused by the use of this medicine.
 There are some other symptoms proved with research that may appear in your pet.
-Those symptoms include loss of appetite, vomiting, diarrhoea, nausea, digestive disorders and allergic reaction if not given in appropriate amounts and situations.
+Those symptoms include loss of appetite, vomiting, diarrhea, nausea, digestive disorders, and allergic reaction if not given in appropriate amounts and situations.
 If your dog shows such reactions, go immediately to your veterinarian and take the prescribed medicine for healing.

 Precaution & Warning

 While using Benadryl for dogs, there are certain cautions to keep in mind.
 If you are visiting a vet, don’t forget to tell him the names of other medicines that your dog is using and also other medical issues like blood pressure of glaucoma.